About Frontend Dogma

 How Dogmatic Is Frontend Dogma?

-Should It Be “Frontend Dogma”—or “Full Stack Dogma” or Even “Web Dogma”?
+Should It Be “Frontend Dogma”—or “Full-Stack Dogma” or Even “Web Dogma”?

-That is both bug and feature: It’s a bug because on Frontend Dogma, the line is being drawn very loosely, and could use refining.
+That is both bug and feature: It’s a bug because on Frontend Dogma, the line is being drawn loosely, and could use refining.
 At the same time, it’s a feature: Do we become better frontend specialists by only looking at ourselves, or also at what’s going on around us?

 Do You Fact-Check and Endorse Everything You’re Linking?